 I actually recommend more extra virgin olive oil for people with the most serious cases of food sensitivities.
 I would first suggest you try excluding them or using them in moderation (2 tablespoons a day in total).

 Normally, most starches are rapidly broken down and absorbed by the body as glucose.
 This causes a rapid rise in insulin, which eventually leads to insulin resistance.
 Insulin resistance and obesity are closely related.
-Resistant starch can help weight loss in the following ways:
+Resistant starch helps weight loss in the following ways:

-- Satiety: Multiple recent studies have shown that naturally occurring resistant starch increases satiety and reduces food intake in the short term (within a few hours) and longer-term (for 20–24 hours).
+- Satiety: Multiple recent studies have shown that naturally occurring resistant starch increases satiety and reduces food intake in the short term (within a few hours) and longer-term (for 20 to 24 hours).

-- Lipid oxidation: Resistant starch may help burn fat and may lead to lower fat accumulation.
+- Fat oxidation: Resistant starch helps burn fat and may lead to lower fat accumulation.
 One clinical trial showed that it increased fat oxidation after a meal.
 These findings suggest a possible metabolic effect of resistant starch that may affect body weight.

-- Fat storage: Resistant starch has been shown to improve fatty acid metabolism within adipose tissue.
+- Fat storage: Resistant starch has been shown to improve fatty acid energy production within fat tissue.

-- Improves metabolism: An animal study has demonstrated that resistant starch independently altered metabolism in ways that prevented weight regain in a high-fat diet.
+- Improves energy production: An animal study demonstrated that resistant starch independently altered energy production in ways that prevented weight regain in a high-fat diet.

 In addition, resistant starch causes the release of a gut hormone called GLP-1.
 This hormone “convinces” the hypothalamus that you are satiated and slows the rate at which your food goes through your stomach.
-Since you are already eating a ton of fiber on this diet this slowed emptying rate creates a backlog and you are too stuffed to eat more.
-Once your brain and stomach are on board, it’s downhill from there.
+Since you are already eating a ton of fiber on this diet, this slowed emptying rate creates a backlog and you are too stuffed to eat more.
+Once your brain and stomach are on board, it becomes simplified.
 My personal experience validates these mechanisms.
 It’s actually painful to eat a lot when you eat these types of starches.

 7 Benefits of The Resistant Starch Diet